chidimo/Luminskin/README.md

 `"Float cannot represent non numeric value: "NaN""`

-There may be others but these are ones I was able to catch
+There may be others but these are ones I was able to catch.
+I took the immediate measure of filtering them out from the list of currencies.

 ## How to run project